1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 What I have to adjust by hand, and haven't fixed yet (I tried) is (1) the adjustment to how much air goes to what part of the car (the defroster, upper body, or to the driver's legs) and (2) what intensity of cold air is sent out, or hot air, so in the summer I keep the later at on one extreme position and in winter in another extreme position which I set manually.
 (3) The air conditioner light switch goes on but the air conditioner does not activate.
 I think something can be jerry rigged here and I think the AC still works.

-To fix this the upper area of the dashboard needs to be opened up (I think.)
+To fix this the upper area of the dashboard may need to be opened up (I think.)
 There is an area way up under the horizontal top part of the dashboard where these connections merge and connect but the ring (?) that connects them (I think it's a ring) broke so these control arms are hanging there unconnected.
 The opening to connect them all together at is small too, I tried to put a paper clip through them all but couldn't reach it well enough to make it work.
 When I held all the pieces together with my hand, the whole thing worked great.

 9. Rear window windshield wiper and washer does not work, I've never tried fixing it.
 The mechanism is there though, it likely just doesn't get electricity to operate.